CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: next(iterator[, default])

-   Retrieve the next item from the *iterator* by calling its :meth:`~iterator.next` method.
+   Retrieve the next item from the *iterator* by calling its :meth:`next` method.
 If *default* is given, it is returned if the iterator is exhausted, otherwise :exc:`StopIteration` is raised.

    .. versionadded:: 2.6